w5xd/NyeVikingPowerMonitor/README.md

 modifications.
-Based on the comment in the OEM manual that all the Nye Viking "directional couplers are calibrated for complete interchangeability" I deduce that the resistor values as labeled on this PCB for the OEM coupler will work for any Nye Viking coupler</p>
+Based on the comment in the OEM manual that all the Nye Viking "directional couplers are calibrated for complete interchangeability" I deduce that the resistor values as labeled on this PCB for the OEM coupler will work for any Nye Viking coupler under the assumption that "complete interchangeability" implies no internal adjustments are needed.</p>
 <p>The RFM-005's front panel power meter, however, will require modifying
 at least the <code>PwmToPwr</code> lookup table in the sketch.
 If the meter movement in the RFM-005 happens to be 0.5mA full scale